sankeerthanatalathoti/Automation-work/README.md

 This answers:

-✔ What steps come first
+/n ✔ What steps come first
-✔ Where automation comes in
+/n ✔ Where automation comes in
-✔ What needs scheduling
+/n ✔ What needs scheduling
-✔ What connects to what
+/n ✔ What connects to what

 This is the simplest and most accurate breakdown.

 ⭐ PHASE 1 — SOURCE DATA HANDLING
 1. Get new raw data (CSV / API / Excel / Files / Database)

-This is your input.
+This is the input.

 2. Automatically load the new data into Python